PAExplorer/EncryptedWebChat/README.md

 "ClientChat.py" is the primary script you should use for the client side.

 "ServerChat.py" is the primary script you should use on your server.
-You will need to edit line 17 to a byte string of your choosing aka: b"sdnf290h34" or similar.

 "makeBlacklist.py" is an interactive way to manage the blacklist.

+"makeNetSet.py" allows you to set the port used

+"makeServerPassword.py" allows you to set the server password.

 The save.dat file saves your information for convenience, it is not encrypted.